 This page is non-commercial and is meant as a means to easily access/experience the history of the computer music of the past 40 years.

 The page does not reproduce recordings (e.g. mp3) of the respective songs but instead plays the original music file directly by emulating the original hardware (and/or music player engine) within the browser.
-Depending on the flaws of the available emulators, the results may therefore somewhat deviate from the original.
-The benefit of using an emulation approach is the availability of extra information that would be lost in a recording - e.g. see "Scope" tab.
+Depending on the flaws of the available emulators, the results may somewhat deviate from the original.
+One benefit of using an emulation approach is the availability of extra realtime information that would be lost in a recording - e.g. see "Scope" tab.

 Note: The modland.com file server might be offline or overloaded occasionally and in such situations, this page will obviously not be able to play any music.
 Try switching to one of the modland.com mirror servers via the ("Settings") tab.
 A respective mirror is currently not available for the vgmrips.net collection.